YellowWebcam/yellow-lite/readme.md

     image.crop.y=
     image.crop.height=
     image.crop.width=

+As soon as you crop or resize the image, it will be loaded into memory and converted back into the jpg format.
+By default a compression of 90% will be used.
+A smaller value will result in a smaller files.
+A value of 100 will not compress the image.

+    # set quality to 90% after cropping/resizing the image
+    image.jpg.quality=90

 If activated, the `archive` folder keeps all unedited images once uploaded to the publishing channel.
 By default the archive is disabled.